-The article is fascinating and powerful, so I had to bring you this summary, as I encourage you to, later, give it a read.
+The article is fascinating and powerful, so you know I had to bring it to you.

 “The Best Way to Save People From Suicide”

 Mr. Cherkis opens his piece with a hard-hitting introduction of two of his main characters.
-And, remember, this is non-fiction.
+And keep in mind, this is real life.

 Amanda, a 29-year-old nurse, decided at 5:30 on a Friday morning she was going to take her life when she got home from work.

-Ms. Whiteside is, well, a very different sort of therapist.
-For instance, she’s okay with emails from clients in between sessions – and replies.
-Hence, Amanda’s message on the day she planned on dying.
+Dr. Whiteside is, well, a very different sort of therapist.
+For instance, she’s okay with emails from clients in between sessions – and she replies.

-Though typically upbeat and highly expressive in her emails, sensing something was up, Whiteside’s reply to Amanda got right down to business: “If you are planning on killing yourself this evening or weekend, I need to know.”
+Now, Amanda is typically upbeat and highly expressive in her emails.
+Sensing something was up, Whiteside’s reply got right down to business…

-After multiple attempts to reach Amanda, and not hearing back, Whiteside called the police.
-And some six hours after she ingested the pills, Amanda was found.
+After multiple unsuccessful attempts to reach her, Whiteside called the police.
+And some six hours after she ingested the pills, they found Amanda.
 Way out of it, but alive.

-Midway through her undergraduate work, Whiteside transferred to the University of Washington so she could study under Marsha Linehan, the creator of dialectical behavior therapy.
-DBT is a powerful therapy designed for those struggling with situations such as borderline personality disorder and self-harm and suicidal ideations and behavior.
+Midway through her undergraduate work, Whiteside transferred to the University of Washington so she could study under Dr. Marsha Linehan, the creator of dialectical behavior therapy.

-Along her academic journey, Whiteside discovered the work of Jerome Motto, a long-ago retired psychiatrist and suicide researcher.
-Go figure, Linehan was into his work, as well.
+Along her academic journey, Whiteside discovered the work of Dr. Jerome Motto, a long-ago retired psychiatrist and suicide researcher.
+Go figure, Linehan was into his work as well.